-\\\\ED 150 during the Freshman year is recommended for all students except those planning to transfer to Troy State University.
+- ED 150 during the Freshman year is recommended for all students except those planning to transfer to Troy State University.
 Any student who plans to teach in secondary school should schedule electives in his subject area.
 For example, English majors should schedule EN 211-212 and 221-222.
 All elementary teachers should schedule MU 220 unless they have had extensive musical training.
-MA 235 and 236 should be scheduled by all elementary education majors who plan to transfer to either Florida State or the University of Florida; these courses are recommended for all elementary education majors.
+MA 235 and 236 should be scheduled by all elementary education majors who plan to transfer to either Florida State or the University of Florida; these courses are recommended for all elementary education majors. - SPE 150 is recommended for all students planning to transfer to Troy State and for all special and elementary education majors.